simo-tuomisto/data-format-tests/talk/io-presentation.md

 - This kind of IO can be done sequentially.
 - We still get randomization, but not **complete randomization**.
 - Vast majority of big data analysis uses this.
+- This was used in the demo as well.

 ## Conclusions